-Figure 21.3D Plot of Wear Vs Volume Fraction VsSliding Distance
+Figure 21.3D Plot of Wear V_s Volume Fraction V_s Sliding Distance

 Figure 22.
-2D Plot of Wear Vs Volume Fraction VsSliding Distance
+2D Plot of Wear V_s Volume Fraction V_sSliding Distance

-4. Conclusion
+5. Conclusion

+An attempt has been made in this paper.
 The following points are drawn from the above study.

-- Inclusion of Graphite, Al2O3 and SiC particulate fillers contributed significantly in reducing friction and exhibited better wear resistant properties. - Al2O3 and SiC particulate carbide filled G-E composite shows higher resistance to slide wear compared to plain G-E composites. - There has been an observed marked improvement in wear resistance as seen inAl2O3/SiC G-E composite sample compared to plain G-E sample. - G-E composite shows highest coefficient of friction compared to the other two samples. - Increased wear resistance and reduced coefficient of friction are positive traits, which make the composite suitable to be used as liners in coal handling equipment's.
+- Inclusion of Graphite, Al2O3 and SiC particulate fillers contributed significantly in reducing friction and exhibited better wear resistant properties. - Al2O3 and SiC particulate carbide filled G-E composite shows higher resistance to slide wear compared to plain composites. - There has been an observed marked improvement in wear resistance as seen inAl2O3/SiC composite sample compared to plain G-E sample. - Composite shows highest coefficient of friction compared to the other two samples. - Increased wear resistance and reduced coefficient of friction are positive traits, which make the composite suitable to be used as liners in bearings and coal handling equipment's.